 Pet Sematary first published by VODzilla.co

-True story (with a spoiler or two): in Stephen King’s best-selling novel The Shining (1977), the hotel chef Dick Halloran is summoned from his Florida vacation by the psychic powers that he shares with Danny Torrance, and rescues little Danny and his mother Wendy from terrifying supernatural events at the snowbound Colorado hotel where Wendy’s husband Jack has been working as caretaker.
+True story (with an old spoiler or two): in Stephen King’s best-selling novel The Shining (1977), the hotel chef Dick Halloran is summoned from his Florida vacation by the psychic powers that he shares with Danny Torrance, and rescues little Danny and his mother Wendy from terrifying supernatural events at the snowbound Colorado hotel where Wendy’s husband Jack has been working as caretaker.
 Yet in Stanley Kubrick’s 1980 film adaptation, after we have followed Hallorann on his arduous trek through appalling weather conditions to get to the Overlook Hotel, the chef steps through the front door and immediately receives a fatal axe blow to the chest.
-King has very publicly disowned Kubrick’s film, not least for the many liberties (like this sequence) that it took with King’s source novel – but the point is that Jack’s axe delivers a violent shock not just to Hallorann, but also to King’s readers who, up until this point in the film, thought they knew exactly where the narrative was headed, but who now found its symmetrically patterned carpet being pulled right from under them, so that they are left with no idea where they are now being taken.
+King has very publicly disowned Kubrick’s film, not least for the many liberties (like this sequence) that it took with King’s source novel – but the point is that Jack’s axe delivered a violent shock not just to Hallorann, but also to King’s readers who, up until this point in the film, thought they knew exactly where the narrative was headed, but who now found its symmetrically patterned carpet being pulled right from under them, so that they were left with no idea where they were now being taken.
 From this point on, the story is no longer King’s, and anything goes.
 In terms of its jarring, disorienting effect, this is a stunning coup for a horror film.

 This story might resonate with viewers as they watch Pet Sematary, from directing team Kevin Kölsch and Dennis Widmyer (Starry Eyes, 2014).
 It is not just because this is another King adaptation (from the 1983 novel of the same name), and not just because Kubrick’s The Shining is directly evoked by a couple of its scenes (an impossible abundance of blood gushing from under closed doors; a little boy pointing in alarm and squeakily repeating a disyllable) – but because Pet Sematary too sets itself up faithfully to follow the narrative trajectory of both King’s original and Mary Lambert’s 1989 film version, only to veer off violently down its own pathways, ensuring that even fans of the original book and film are in for some real surprises by the third act.